Kvutza/ennbo/README.md

 A fast, alternative surrogate for Bayesian optimization

 - ENN model, [`EpistemicNearestNeighbors`](https://github.com/yubo-research/enn/blob/main/src/enn/core.py) [1]
-- TuRBO-ENN optimizer, class `Turbo` has four modes
+- TuRBO-ENN optimizer, class [`TurboOptimizer`](https://github.com/yubo-research/enn/blob/main/src/enn/turbo_optimizer.py) has four modes
 	- `TURBO_ONE` - A clone of the TuRBO [2] reference [code](https://github.com/uber-research/TuRBO), reworked to have an `ask()`/`tell()` interface.
 	- `TURBO_ENN` - Same as TURBO_ONE, except uses ENN instead of GP and Pareto(mu, se) instead of Thompson sampling.
 	- `TURBO_ZERO` - Same as TURBO_ONE, except randomly-chosen RAASP [3] candidates are picked to be proposals.
 There is no surrogate.